thomas-coveros/gha-sample-workflows-eightball/README.md

 # Sample usage

-This source code for this sample Java program can be found in [src/main/java/com/fortify/sca/plugins/maven/samples/EightBall.java](src/main/java/com/fortify/sca/plugins/maven/samples/EightBall.java).
+The source code for this sample program can be found in [src/main/java/com/fortify/sca/plugins/maven/samples/EightBall.java](src/main/java/com/fortify/sca/plugins/maven/samples/EightBall.java).
 The source code can be built from the top-level directory using the `mvn clean package` Maven command, which will produce the `target/EightBall-1.0.jar` executable jar file.
 The sample program takes an integer as an argument: